candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 > ["default"](https://docs.python.org/2/library/signal.html#signal.SIG_DFL) handler, which, in case of the interrupt
 > signal, is to stop execution.

-However, for the end user we would certianly want to add a more convenient way to stop it - which would typically be a dedicated menu item in the indicator's main menu.
+However, for the end user we would certainly want to add a more convenient way to stop it - which would typically be a dedicated menu item in the indicator's main menu.
 Let's add it now.

 > [Full source code at this point](https://gist.github.com/candidtim/2cd33ad40016b918ecf9)